 Financial Aid: Students who receive financial aid or scholarships may be able to apply their aid package to SMU Abroad programs.
 All aid should be confirmed with the Office of Financial Aid.

 SMU Abroad Cancellation and Refund Policy: A student who cancels enrollment or withdraws from an SMU Abroad program must notify the SMU Abroad office in writing.
 The effective date of cancellation is the date that SMU Abroad receives the written notification.
 It is not sufficient only to withdraw an application on-line.

 A student who cancels enrollment or withdraws from a program forfeits the program deposit.
-The student may also be charged either a cancellation fee or the remainder of the published program fee depending on the date of withdrawal.
-These fees cover expenses incurred on behalf of the student up to the effective date of the cancellation (see below).
+The student may also be charged for any non-recoverable expenses incurred by SMU or provider on his or her behalf.
+These fees cover expenses incurred on behalf of the student up to the effective date of the cancellation.

 Undergraduate SMU Abroad Programs are managed by: